-UAE bars entry to visitors, Saudis limit private sector work over coronavirus
+UAE bars entry to visitors over coronavirus, Saudis limit private sector work

 Kuwait recorded 12 more cases, including six Kuwaitis, an American and a Spaniard who had all been to Britain.
 That took the total number of infections in the six-nation Gulf Cooperation Council (GCC) to over 1,100.

-The UAE, a major international air transit center and the Gulf region’s tourism and business hub, said starting on Thursday all arrivals must remain in home isolation for 14 days or face legal action, state news agency WAM reported, citing Attorney General Hamad al-Shamsi.
+The UAE, a major international air transit centre and the Gulf region’s tourism and business hub, said starting on Thursday all arrivals must remain in home isolation for 14 days or face legal action, state news agency WAM reported, citing Attorney General Hamad al-Shamsi.

-The UAE also banned Emiratis from traveling abroad and said it would indefinitely stop issuing visas on arrival from Thursday.
+The UAE also banned Emiratis from travelling abroad and said it would indefinitely stop issuing visas on arrival from Thursday.

 The steering committee of countries participating in Expo 2020, a world fair starting in October that the UAE hopes will boost its economy, met virtually to discuss the impact on preparations and said it would reassess in coming weeks.